rotki/rotki/docs/api.rst

    :reqjson int from_timestamp: The timestamp from which and after to query for the trades.
 If not given 0 is the start.
    :reqjson int to_timestamp: The timestamp until which to query for the trades.
 If not given trades are queried until now.
+   :reqjson bool async_query: Boolean denoting whether this is an asynchronous query or not

+   :param int from_timestamp: The timestamp from which and after to query for the trades.
+If not given 0 is the start.
+   :param int to_timestamp: The timestamp until which to query for the trades.
+If not given trades are queried until now.
+   :param bool async_query: Boolean denoting whether this is an asynchronous query or not

    **Example Response**: